 New York Times bestselling author and social media expert Gary Vaynerchuk shares hard-won advice on how to connect with customers and beat the competition.
 A mash-up of the best elements of Crush It and the Thank You Economy with a fresh spin, Jab, Jab, Jab, Right Hook is a blueprint to social media marketing strategies that really works.
 Thanks to massive change and proliferation in social media platforms, the winning combination of jabs and right hooks is different now.
 Vaynerchuk shows that while communication is still key, context matters more than ever.
 Furthermore, he believes it’s not just about developing high-quality content, but developing high-quality content.
 And ones that perfectly adapted to specific social media platforms and mobile devices.
 Such as content tailor-made for Facebook, Instagram, Pinterest, Twitter, and Tumblr.

 Optimize: How to Attract and Engage More Customers by Integrating SEO, Social Media, and Content Marketing

 By Lee Odden

-Optimize is designed to give readers a practical approach to integrating search and social media optimization with content marketing to boost relevance, visibility, and customer engagement.
-Companies, large and small, will benefit from the practical planning and creative content marketing tactics in this book that have been proven to increase online performance across marketing, public relations, and customer service.
-Learn to incorporate essential content optimization and social media engagement principles thereby increasing their ability to acquire and engage relevant customers online.
+Optimize is designed to give readers a practical approach to integrating search and social media optimization.
+With content marketing to boost relevance, visibility, and customer engagement, companies of all sizes will benefit from the practical planning and creative content marketing tactics in this book.
+And have proven to increase online performance across marketing, public relations, and customer service.
+Learn to incorporate essential content optimization and social media engagement principles and increasing their ability to acquire and engage relevant customers online.